vjammi/datastructures/src/main/java/ds/patterns/linkedList/readme.md

             int level = removeNthNode(node.next, n) + 1;

-            // Nth node from the end - Determined on the way back of the recurssion stack.
+            // Nth node from the end - Determined on the way back of the recursion stack.
+            // dummy   1   2   3   4   5   NULL         n=2, so remove node 4
+            //                 ^
+            //                 3   2    1    0
+            //                n+1  n    1    0
             if (level == n+1){
                 // Note the same iterative delete logic - deleting Nth node from the end.
                 ListNode next = node.next; // Save the next node temporarily so that its next could be set to null